About Birthorpe

 Crime and Anti-Social Behaviour in Birthorpe

-Crime in the area is lower than the national average.
-Anti-social behaviour is the leading concern across Birthorpe, with 30 incidents recorded in January 2026.
+Crime in the area is broadly in line with the national average.
+Anti-social behaviour is the leading concern across Birthorpe, with 31 incidents recorded in April 2026.

 Deprivation and Employment in Birthorpe